All Episodes

 Trade adjustment assistance going down to a wide margin of defeat.

-Apparently the president was over on Capitol Hill early this morning and met with uh Nancy Pelosi.
+Apparently, the president was over on Capitol Hill early this morning and met with Nancy Pelosi.

-And uh one of the leaders uh in the Democratic side, uh Peter DeFazio in Oregon said of the meeting, quote, basically the president tried to both guilt people and then impugn their integrity.
+And one of the leaders in the Democratic side, Peter DeFazio in Oregon, said of the meeting: quote: Basically, the president tried to both guilt people and then impugn their integrity.

-You know, the basic lack of skills in this president.
+The basic lack of skills in this president, I mean, the people skills.

-Okay, he comes in to s to get them to vote yes on his trade stuff.
+Okay, he comes in to get them to vote yes on his trade stuff.

 He guilts them and then impugns their integrity.